 There were Greek doctors there but not a single doctor attended to the sick because the Turks didn't let them.
-There was a Metropolis there and my father who was our leader who protected us because he spoke very good Turkish, went and asked them for permission to stay in Bursa but they didn't let us.
+There was a Diocese there and my father who was our leader who protected us because he spoke very good Turkish, went and asked them for permission to stay in Bursa but they didn't let us.

 We had a woman with us who was a little intellectually disabled.
-This poor woman couldn't handle the hunger any more so she went to a Turkish house.
+This poor woman couldn't handle the hunger anymore so she went to a Turkish house.
 The Turkish lady there was kneading some bread and she was watching her from outside.
 As soon as the Turkish lady left, the woman went inside, opened the oven and took a piece of bread.
 But they saw her, caught her and began beating her.
 As soon as my father heard her cries he ran to save her.
 A Turk took a piece of wood and hit my father over his ear.
 It swelled so much that he was unwell for two days.

 What else could the people do?
 They were hungry.

-On one hand they would push us away while on the other, we the children would wander around all day and whatever the people gave us we shared it amongst ourselves and ate it.
+On one hand they would push us away while on the other, we the children would wander around all day and whatever people gave us we shared it amongst ourselves and ate it.
 We stayed there for 14 days and we were made to move on again because nobody would accept us.
 We loaded the carts and started again.
 Fortunately we were young and weren't as affected; we were able to survive.
-But the old men and old women and the pregnant women were crying, they didn't want to go anywhere.
+But the old men and old women and the pregnant women were crying.
+They didn't want to go anywhere.
 They would have preferred to stay there even if they were killed.
 But my father told them, "Be patient, they will allow us to rest somewhere."
 Throughout the entire journey he would encourage them.
 After another two days journey we reached a water mill and we unloaded the carts to rest and eat some bread and drink some water.
 During the night we were attacked and two girls and a woman of 55 years were kidnapped.
 No matter what we'd have done and no matter how much we'd have shouted, nothing would have been done because the guards were with them.
-The following day as we started out again we found the woman dead beside a pole that was up to her chest in height.
+The following day as we started out again, we found the woman dead beside a pole that was chest height.
 We couldn't find the girls.
 We started out again, however on the road we started feeling very tired.
-As soon as the elderly were left behind the Turks just gave them a whipping and stabbed them with a knife and left them there to die.
-Along the way we left many dead behind here and there.
-People started to get sick from exhaustion and extreme fatigue.
+As soon as the elderly were left behind, the Turks just gave them a whipping and stabbed them with a knife and left them there to die.
+Along the way we left many people behind as they dropped dead here and there.
+People were getting sick from exhaustion and extreme fatigue.
 The weather was also getting so cold that we were freezing on the roads.
 After four days we reached Bilecik.
 There were many empty Armenian houses there because they had killed the Armenians.
 We negotiated with them to either let us stay there or take us to Sogut further inland.
 The next day we were taken to Sogut, but once there, they didn't want all of us to stay so they split us into two groups.
 Our group returned to Bilecik.
 On the road, due to the snowfall and the extreme cold, one of my brothers got hypothermia and everybody went to his aid thinking he was dead.
 My father however, quickly ran to a drug store and asked for some Argan oil.
 He started to massage him.
 He undressed him and after massaging him for an hour he came to life again.
 He saved him from certain death.
 Other children who were younger lost their toes.
 Such was the cold in those areas.
 The experience will remain in my memory for as long as I live.

 We remained at Bilecik for two years.
 Everyone did something to get by.
 Those who had valuable clothes wandered through the villages exchanging them for food together with any jewelry they had.
 My father found a job as a baker, but our family was growing bigger each day.
-Orphans who had lost their parents due to typhoid and parents who were dying every day, left behind orphans who remained alone in the streets.
-My father was afraid that the Turks would take them and convert them, so he gathered 25 orphans.
+Orphans who had lost their parents due to typhoid and parents who were dying every day left behind orphans who remained alone in the streets.
+My father was afraid the Turks would take them and convert them so he gathered 25 orphans.
 And if you include the 15 individuals of our own direct family, there were now 40 people at our table.

 One day, a little girl whose mother and father died was kidnapped by Turks.
 We learned about it but we couldn't find her because the Turks were hiding her.
 My father however kept an eye out for her.
 He asked people who he felt could learn more about the whereabouts of the girl, and after about a month he discovered where the little girl was.
 He staked out the place and when the Turk went out he went inside to take her.

 In those two years things diminished considerably because a lot of people died.
 Then the Armistice arrived ending WW1 and we were all placed together and taken to the station at Kiouplia [Kuplu] and there they told us they would take us to Constantinople.
 They loaded us on trains and we reached the first station called Vizier Hani [Vezir Cami].
 We then arrived at Nicomedia [Izmit] and stayed there in the trains, and at last we reached Constantinople, at Haidar Pasha.
-From there they took us to Catikioy and put us in a Greek school there.
+From there they took us to Catikioy [Kadıköy] and put us in a Greek school there.
 We stayed there for two months.
 All the Greeks raised money for us and prepared a soup kitchen for us until we left.

-After two months they put us on a steam ship and on the 2nd of January 1919 they transported us back to Ayvalı.
+After two months they put us on a steamship and on the 2nd of January 1919 they transported us back to Ayvalık.
 Only half of us returned.
 Everyone went to their houses.
 My father still had the 25 orphans in our home like one big family.
 After a week passed he went out and shouted the names of all the children around Ayvalık and everyone came to take their children.
 Some of the children were collected by the brothers and sisters of the parents.
 People didn't know how to thank him.
 In fact the Chancellor as well as many officials congratulated him too.
 He said, “I did what a father should do for his children.
 I just feel sorry for our fellow town-folk who were killed on the streets and others who died from severe diseases.”

-From the book: Koinos Logos (Common Voice) by Elli Papadimitriou, 1st edition, Ermis, 2003.
+Translated from: Koinos Logos (Common Voice) by Elli Papadimitriou, 1st edition, Ermis, 2003.

-Translated with the permission of the publisher.
+Translated with the permission of the source.